 There’s a political side to this, I expect.
 Ideally, I suppose, one would want every country represented.

 Three new countries were added to the list this time: Burkina Faso, Cape Verde and Kyrgyzstan.
 This will most likely mean more tourism (sustainable, one hopes) to countries that need the income.

 Pontcysyllte Aqueduct and Canal in Northern Wales was added to the UNESCO list; a construction marvel by famous Industrial Age engineer Thomas Telford.
 Last summer, we became well acquainted with several of Telford’s constructions, both in Northern Wales and in England.

 I’m also glad to see UNESCO taking seriously the demands they put on countries: During this session of the World Heritage Committee, 3 sites were put on the danger list – in Colombia, Belize and Georgia; meaning those countries had better shape up or the sites will be removed from the list.

 Even more seriously, and only for the second time in history, a UNESCO site was delisted.
 I would think having a site removed from the World Heritage List would be at least slightly humiliating for a country.
 Which is why I’m surprised Germany would let that happen to Dresden’s Elbe Valley.
 The Waldschlösschenbrücke, a four-lane bridge, is being constructed in the middle of the landscape, the Loreleytal.
 If only they had a Telford bridge.

 German newspaper Spiegel calls the removal of Dresden’s Elbe Valley from the UNESCO World Heritage list a disgrace – eine Blamage für Deutschland.
-Bundesbauminister Wolfgang Tiefensee, the Federal Minister of Transport, Building and Urban Affairs, even calls it a “Black day for Dresden and for Germany as a cultural nation”.
+Wolfgang Tiefensee, Bundesbauminister (Federal Minister of Transport, Building and Urban Affairs), even calls it a “Black day for Dresden and for Germany as a cultural nation”.

 Whatever the reason, it’s sad.